 Exparel allows our patients to enjoy the following benefits:

 It is our priority to determine how surgery can comfortably and safely be performed for you.
-When you meet with Dr. Baker, Dr. Barber, or Dr. Springer for your consultation appointment, you can discuss Exparel in detail and decide if adding this medication to your treatment plan is the best choice for you.
+When you meet with Dr. Barber or Dr. Springer for your consultation appointment, you can discuss Exparel in detail and decide if adding this medication to your treatment plan is the best choice for you.